Published on 3 May, 2019.

 Some of your hikes, namely those requiring lots of uphill climbing, are better engaged as early in the morning as possible – so as to avoid the strong mid-day sun.
 If you’re not used to high temperatures combined with high levels of humidity, you’ll know the importance of bringing enough water to drink.

-You will want to think of a good sunscreen that’s eco-friendly.
+You will want to think of a good sunscreen that’s ecologically sustainable.
 Regular sunscreens go into the water when you swim and they do not disappear, permanently polluting streams and pools’ surfaces.
 You can do some research in advance and choose a good product to protect your skin and protect the environment too.

 The Baracoa region: different habitats and landscapes